David Nicholls: 'A good structure means that narrative pull is built into the story'

 Well, not the sound of my own voice so much.
 More the chance to collaborate with Anna and the team, to work out practical approaches.
 I’ve realised, too, how much I love thinking and talking about the technical aspects, how changing tense alters a passage, how structure creates tension.
 A lot of that stuff is instinctive so to pick it apart and analyse it – well, I could do that all day, and did.

-Enrol on our brand-new online course: Writing Fiction with David Nicholls.
+Enrol on our online course: Writing Fiction with David Nicholls.